realm/realm-dart-samples/users_permissions/README.md

 A user can Sign Up through the application as a regular user.

-The administrators can be created using a cli commnad `create-admin` that could be found below.
+The administrators can be created using a cli command `create-admin` that could be found below.

 Users with full permissions (the administrators) can see other users` items and can edit/delete them.

-The regular users can see other users` items but is not allowed to edit/delete them.
+The regular users can see other users` items but are not allowed to edit/delete them.
 They can edit/delete only their own items.

 ## Realm Flutter SDK